m4rxhs-cyber/Projeto-Integrador/README.md

 >## How to run the application:

-1) click on the desired version
+1) Click on the desired version
 2) Click in folder dist
 3) Click in urnaV*.exe
 4) Click in download